-Information on how to obtain a patent is available at:On the website of the Patent Board.
+Information on how to obtain the patent is available on the Patent Office website.

 To seek and obtain information regarding public applications for national patents, granted Latvian patents, European patents approved and extended in Latvia, additional protection certificates, as well as regarding trade marks and designs registered in Latvia, may be in databases:

 More copyright information can be obtainedOn the website of the Ministry of Culture.